paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-853-united-states-naval-academy.md

 (9) Three from American Samoa, nominated by the Delegate in Congress from American Samoa.

 (10) Three from the Commonwealth of the Northern Mariana Islands, nominated by the Delegate in Congress from the commonwealth.
-Each Senator, Representative, and Delegate in Congress, including the Resident Commissioner from Puerto Rico, is entitled to nominate 15 persons 11 See Applicability of Amendment note below. for each vacancy that is available to him under this section.
-Nominees may be submitted without ranking or with a principal candidate and 9 ranked or unranked alternates.
+Each Senator, Representative, and Delegate in Congress, including the Resident Commissioner from Puerto Rico, is entitled to nominate 15 persons for each vacancy that is available to him under this section.
+Nominees may be submitted without ranking or with a principal candidate and up to 14 ranked or unranked alternates.
 Qualified nominees not selected for appointment under this subsection shall be considered qualified alternates for the purposes of selection under other provisions of this chapter.
 When a nominee of a Senator, Representative, or Delegate is selected for appointment as a midshipman, the Senator, Representative, or Delegate shall be notified at least 48 hours before the official notification or announcement of the appointment is made.

 **(b)** In addition there may be appointed each year at the Academy midshipmen as follows: